umbraco/UmbracoDocs/Umbraco-StarterKit/Creating-Content/index.md

 ### Rich Text Editors

-The Rich Text Editor or RTE as people call it is a great way to create content, it is a text editor, that allows you to write longer text pieces with all the awesome formating you would need.
+The Rich Text Editor or RTE as people call it is a great way to create content.
+It is a text editor, that allows you to write longer text pieces with all the formatting options you would need.

 To learn more about what features a  [Rich Text Editor](Rich-Text-Editors/index.md)  offers, it would be a good idea to read this article.